davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 3.3
 ---

-- [ ] As above, item 3, it is not clear how to do the volume computation.
+- [x] As above, item 3, it is not clear how to do the volume computation.
 The paper claims it is triangle based, while the quoted source (Bajo et al) uses surface texel based computation.
 Does the author imply that some sort of uniform triangulation scheme is to be used?
 If so, then there is also the matter of closing and triangulating the polygons given by the (approximate) cutting of triangles against the waterline described in paragraph 2 of 3.1 on p 17 by referring to Kerner's paper.
+	🔼 As mentioned above, we have made the paragraph on the volume computation more clear.
+Moreover, we clarified the hypothesis that we have made on the meshes.

 - [ ] Figure 9, p 20 mentioning c_i, COG, center of submerged part etc, but these are not labeled in the diagram, which produces unnecessary cognitive load when reading the diagram.
 Also, can spread the vectors a bit to declutter (dont need to have them bunched up so realistically), likewise v_a and v_w are not collinear in general.
 Larger arrow tips would help.